renarsvilnis/fiware-object-storage-ge/README.md

 ```

 ### initiate()
-TODO
-~~Connects to the URLs declared in the config.
-Then calls the `callback` function~~
+TODO: documentation

-If runned again, the function will just refresh the authentication token.
+> If runned again, the function will just refresh the authentication token.
 Can be used as a "reconnect" (reauthentification) mechanism.

-Returns a Promise instance.
+>Currently there isn't a automatic token fetch for reauthentification when expired.

 ### setActiveContainer(containerName)
 - `containerName` String